Nokia 6: Everything You Wanted To Know About Nokia’s First Android Smartphone

 Let us now talk about the Nokia 6 in detail.

-The Nokia 6, according to HMD Global packs in a great, industrial design and is made of premium materials.
+The Nokia 6, according to HMD Global, packs in a great, industrial design and is made of premium materials.
 In fact, the company claims that it is a painstaking effort to create every single Nokia 6.
 According to the press release, it takes 55 minutes to machine a single Nokia 6 from a solid block of 6000 series aluminum.
-It then receives two separate anodizing processes, taking over ten hours to complete after which it is polished five times.
+It then receives two separate anodizing processes, taking over 10 hours to complete after which it is polished five times.

 The Nokia 6 gets a 5.5-inch, full HD, hybrid in-cell display that claims great color reproduction.
 The display is slightly curved at its edges.
 Under the hood, the handset makes its upper low-end pedigree very apparent – thanks to the Qualcomm Snapdragon 430 chipset.
-The handset, however, does get 4GB of RAM and 64GB of onboard storage capacity which puts it amongst decently spec’d mid to high-end handsets.
+The handset, however, does get 4GB of RAM and 64GB of onboard storage capacity which puts it amongst decently spec’d mid- to high-end handsets.
 The Nokia 6 supports 4G LTE networks as well.
 The handset also gets a very competent speaker setup and features twin amplifiers that claim to give higher voice and deeper bass.
 Nokia has tied up with Dolby Laboratories, and the Nokia 6 is equipped with Dolby Atmos for superior audio.
 Of course, we will need to test the handset once we get it in hand before we can comment on the audio performance.
 As for software, right from day one, the Nokia 6 runs the latest version of Android 7.0 Nougat.

 Nokia 6: Camera

 Nokia has had a history of making some amazing camera phones.
 In recent times, the company was credited with producing highly acclaimed camera-centric handsets like the Nokia PureView and the Nokia Lumia 1020 – both of which were not based on the Android platform.
-While not exactly a high-end handset where the company could showcase its expertise at imaging, the Nokia 6 does seem to have a decent camera set up The handset gets a 16-megapixel shooter at the rear with support for phase detection autofocus.
+While not exactly a high-end handset where the company could showcase its expertise at imaging, the Nokia 6 does seem to have a decent camera set up.
+The handset gets a 16-megapixel shooter at the rear with support for phase detection autofocus.
 At the front, the handset gets an 8-megapixel shooter.
-Both the cameras boast of 5/2.0 aperture and claims to come with a great camera UI.
+Both the cameras boast 5/2.0 aperture and claims to come with a great camera UI.
 Again, unless we see the first pictures taken from the handset, it would be difficult to talk about the performance of the camera on the Nokia 6.

 While Nokia hasn’t revealed an exact launch date, HMD Global has hinted at an “early 2017” official launch for the Nokia 6.
 The handset would be sold in China exclusively through e-commerce website JD.com.
 It has been priced at 1699 CNY which translates to around $245.